bennyhuo/KotlinBlogTranslation/original/M8 is out!.md

 <p></p>
 {% endraw %}

 Our guardedValue() is an inline function.
-Now, the <b>lock</b> parameter has a default value (a new ReentrantLock is created for every value).
-Then, the object expression inside this function “captures” the <b>compute</b> parameter, and inlines it directly inside the anonymous class created.
+Now, the **lock** parameter has a default value (a new ReentrantLock is created for every value).
+Then, the object expression inside this function “captures” the **compute** parameter, and inlines it directly inside the anonymous class created.
 This results in only one class and one object emitted (and stored) per value, instead of two classes and two objects for the non-inline case.

 {% raw %}
 <p><a name="platformName"></a></p>